-Listen to Laura Lynn Hughes’ broadcast Embracing God’s Gift of Life.
+Listen to Laura Lynn Hughes on the Focus on the Family Broadcast, Embracing God’s Gift of Life.

 We stood by my stairway as the 21-year-old young woman unraveled the story of her unplanned pregnancy.

 “I don’t know if I can do this,” Mariah said. ” I have plans for school, me and Ty are rocky, and we don’t even have parents to help us.”